ntnu-arl/graph_eqa/README.md

 docker exec -it grapheqa-for-habitat bash
 ```

-You will need to download the HM3D dataset and set up `grapheqa_habitat.yaml` to point to the directories local to your system that contain the HM3D dataset, Explore-EQA dataset, etc.
+You will need to download the HM3D dataset and set up `grapheqa_habitat.yaml` to point to the directories local to your system that contain the HM3D dataset, Explore-EQA dataset, etc. (see below)

 #### Set up Docker workspace for running GraphEQA on Hello Robot's Stretch
 Run the following script to build the docker image locally.